backstage/backstage/docs/overview/roadmap.md

 ## Current status

 > Backstage is currently under rapid development.
 This means that you can expect
-> APIs and features to change.
+> APIs and features to evolve.
 It is also recommended that teams who adopt
 > Backstage today upgrades their installation as new
 > [releases](https://github.com/spotify/backstage/releases) are available, as
 > Backwards compatibility is not yet guaranteed.